Channelizer

+A channelizer is a type of Filter bank.

+Channelizers are often used in algorithms that process each channel in a different way and then recombine the channels to achieve a desired effect.
+The resulting effect is frequency dependent.
+A common example is an electronic equalizer.

 One of the most common methods for selecting a channel from an input signal is to first shift the frequency by multiplying it with a complex sinusoid, then passing the signal through a low pass filter.
 Alternatively, a decimator (rate changer) can be used.
 One common type of channelizer is the polyphase channelizer.